UrbanAnalyst/docs/src/variables.md

   actually be faster), these times will represent the single mode of cycling only, but multi-modal times will generally reflect fastest times formed by combining multiple modes of transport.

+Absolute travel times measure times taken with multi-modal transport, while relative travel times are ratios of these values compared with equivalent travel times with private automobile.

 In addition to travel times, UA also includes the following two additional statistics quantify other aspects of public transport systems.
 Both are